codsen/codsen/packages/email-comb/README.md

 This package exports a plain object: `{ comb, defaults, version }`.

-Its key "comb" has a value which is the main function, `comb()`.
+Its key `comb` has a value which is the main function, you will call it `comb()`.
-Its key "defaults" has a value, a plain object, which is defaults of the main function.
+Its key `defaults` has a value, a plain object, which is defaults of the main function.
-Its key "version" is a string, for example, "2.0.12" and mirrors same key `package.json`.
+Its key `version` is a string, for example, "2.0.12" and mirrors same key `package.json`.

 ```js
 comb(str, [options]);